 Private storage by default

-In practice, that means the core record of your thinking follows the same privacy posture as the rest of your private Apple data.
-It is your account, your storage, and your devices.
+In practice, that means the core record of your thinking follows the same privacy posture as CloudKit private storage: Apple-managed encryption, private-database access control, your account, your storage, and your devices.
 MorningKeep is the interface and the intelligence layer on top of that, not the long-term warehouse of your inner life.
+MorningKeep Release does not claim full application-layer end-to-end encryption for synced CloudKit content.

-When MorningKeep does need to talk to AI services, the app uses security controls designed to keep that path narrow and intentional.
-App Attest helps verify that requests are coming from a legitimate copy of the app instead of a spoofed client pretending to be you.
-Combined with secure network handling, that reduces the surface area for abuse around the parts of the product that leave the device.
+When MorningKeep needs to connect to Cue services, the app uses security controls designed to keep that path narrow and intentional.
+Firebase App Check helps verify the app instance, while a separate short-lived account authorization proves Dawn access, cloud consent, the approved route, and remaining allowance.
+Combined with secure network handling, those controls reduce abuse around the parts of the product that leave the device.

 The practical effect is that you can decide how much intelligence you want versus how much isolation you want.
 Some people want Cue fully involved in their thinking.
 Others want MorningKeep primarily as a trusted capture and review system.
 The controls are there so the product can support both modes without pretending they are the same thing.